Warranty claim disputes: fair disclosure and valid notifications

 Tips: fair disclosure

 - A seller should spend time on the disclosure process so that it includes enough detail to be considered “fair”.
-Disclosure should contain enough information to enable the seller to appreciate the significance of the matter and decide what to do in response.
+Disclosure should contain enough information to enable the buyer to appreciate the significance of the matter and decide what to do in response.

 - Disclosing the entire deal data room is a relatively widespread approach in the UK.
 Best practice would be to include a copy of the data room on an electronic storage medium with the index appended to the letter.